CAPTAIN, CORRECTIONAL STAFF TRAINING ACADEMY, SEA GIRT

 ESSEX COUNTY SUPERIOR COURT

-“The Caldwell College Sociology undergraduate program prepared and taught me to deal with different social groups.
+“The Caldwell University Sociology undergraduate program prepared and taught me to deal with different social groups.
 As a Criminal Division Probation Officer for Essex County, I encounter members of various social groups such as gang members, political figures, religious figures, and illegal immigrants, amongst others, on a daily basis.
 My position requires me to interact with convicted felons of all imaginable crimes, which range from homicides to eluding police, and we are asked to remain neutral and impartial when preparing our Pre-Sentence Reports for the presiding Judges to review and sentence the defendant accordingly.
 We are asked to report factual information and deter from implementing our personal opinion, no matter how heinous the crime may have been.
-The Caldwell College Sociology department taught me to do just that, be neutral and impartial.
+The Caldwell University Sociology department taught me to do just that, be neutral and impartial.

 When I prepare a Pre-Sentence Investigation report on a defendant, I recall many times Dr. Bar’s lessons about what is acceptable in one culture, might be offensive in another, and there is no right or wrong answer.
 I think of Dr. Reynold’s lessons of social imbalance and how many were not awarded the same opportunities as others, and therefore should not be discriminated upon for lack of formal education.